pdf-raku/PDF-Tags-raku/docs/index.md

         };
     }

-    # multiple rendering of the form, and insertion of its structure tree
+    # multiple rendering of the form, and insertion into the structure tree
     $doc.do($gfx, $form-frag, :position[150, 70]);
     $doc.do($gfx, $form-frag, :position[150, 20]);
 }
 ```

-To insert an XObject Form that has marked content:

-1. Create a new fragment element.
-2. Create the Form XObject, marking content against the fragment
-3. The `do` method can then be used to both render and insert
-a copy of the fragment into the structure tree.

 ### Links

 Links are usually contained in a block element, such as a `Paragraph`.
 If